-Do you want to develop and manufacture a new mechanical, electrical, and/or electronic product?
-If you don’t have the experience internally, use our engineering expertise and our contacts in the local supply chain to get a physical version of your new product concept quickly.
-We also provide feedback on ease of sourcing and manufacturing, as well as potential issues, so you can improve your design.
+If you want to develop and manufacture a new mechanical, electrical, and/or electronic product and you don’t have the experience in doing so internally, this solution provides you with our in-house engineering expertise and contacts in the local supply chain/s in order to get a physical version of your new product concept made quickly.

 We also strongly suggest you read our guide: “The New Product Introduction Process Guide for Hardware Startups.”

-- Longer lead time, while every day counts for your project to get on the market
+- Longer lead times: While every day counts for your project to get on the market

-- Sources of materials and components won’t be disclosed
+- Lack of transparency into your supply chain: Sources of materials and components won’t be disclosed

-- Any engineering work will be considered the supplier’s property by default
+- Your IP won’t be yours: Any engineering work will be considered the supplier’s property by default

-- A good manufacturer might have poor development capability, and vice versa
+- A good manufacturer might have poor development capabilities, and vice versa

 Each project is different, but most require us to: